Internal

 1. Demonstrate knowledge of theories and practices informing the interpretation of ancient material culture;

-2. Make clear and concise observations and analyses of museum displays and ancient material culture;
+2. Make clear and concise observations and analyses of ancient material culture;

-3. Enquire about the relevance of artefacts to ancient socio-historical contexts and modern phenomena;
+3. Enquire about the relevance of antiquity to modern concepts, monuments, and arts;

-4. Produce authentic outputs using a range of media to consolidate their understanding and articulate their own ideas upon reflection on what they have learned.
+5. Produce authentic outputs using a range of media articulating their own reflections on what they have learned.

 Module content